This article was updated on April 7th, 2023

 - Bleeding: Excessive bleeding can be a complication of surgery or due to a clotting disorder.
 It is important to contact your vet if the incision is still oozing after 24 hours, if bleeding is excessive, if your dog’s gums appear pale, or if they are lethargic or weak.

-- Bruising: In most cases a small amount of bruising is normal.
-This may be especially evident in light colored dogs.
-If bruising is excessive it may be a sign of a difficult surgery or underlying issue.
+- Bruising: In most cases, a small amount of bruising is normal.
+This may be especially evident in light-colored dogs.
+If bruising is excessive, it may be a sign of a difficult surgery or underlying clotting issue.

-- Infection: Infection can occur if the incision site isn’t kept clean and dry, or for other reasons.
+- Infection: Infection can occur if the incision site isn’t kept clean and dry.
 Signs of infection include redness, swelling, discharge, and a foul odor.
-Some dogs may try to lick or chew the incision site, which can cause irritation, infection, and delay the healing process.
+Some dogs may try to lick or chew the incision site, which can cause irritation, infection, and delays in the healing process.
 View our article about spay incision infections.

 4. Decreased bowel movements